 - Gradually add in flour mixture.

-- Stir in chocolate chips and coffee granules.
+- Stir in chocolate chips and espresso granules.

 - Drop by rounded tablespoons onto lightly greased baking sheets.